 Q: What if I miss my assigned starting time?

 A: Just join whatever wave is currently in the 1st or 2nd staging area.
 Then take a deep breath and relax.
-Your official time is based on when you cross the starting line.
+Your official time and all subsequent cutoff times are based on when you cross the starting line.
 Whatever you do, do not try and cut through the starting area.

 Q: What if I want to run with someone in a wave later than mine or just start a few waves later than assigned?